Pigment Inks and Double-Sided Printing

 When pigment inks dry, they leave a thin layer of ink on the surface of matte inkjet papers.
 This is because not all of the ink soaks into the coating, and is present regardless of the paper's source or brand.
 Whatever is left on top of the sheet can be scuffed, smudged, or transferred to other sheets of paper.
 Papers with a reflective coating do not suffer from this issue.

-What does this mean for 2-sided printers?
+What does this mean for double-sided printing?